Chain letter

-A chain letter is a message that attempts to convince the recipient to make a number of copies and pass them on to a certain number of recipients.
-The "chain" is an exponentially growing pyramid (a tree graph) that cannot be sustained indefinitely.
+A chain letter is a message that ostensibly attempts to convince the recipient to make a number of copies and pass them on to a certain number of recipients.
+The "chain" is an exponentially growing pyramid (a tree graph) that cannot be sustained.

 Common methods used in chain letters include emotionally manipulative stories, get-rich-quick pyramid schemes, and the exploitation of superstition to threaten the recipient with misfortune or promise good luck.
-Originally, chain letters were letters sent by mail; today, chain letters are often sent electronically via email, social network sites, and text messages.
+Originally, chain letters were letters sent by mail; modern chain letters are often sent electronically via email, social network sites, and text messages.

 Types

 There are two main types of chain letter: